 Practicality / Wisdom:

-Beyond the technical challenges, I question the wisdom of using bio-fuels instead of petroleum.
+Beyond the technical challenges, and legal issues, I question the wisdom of using bio-fuels instead of petroleum.
 There is no question that the extensive use of petroleum since the industrial revolution is taking a toll on our planet and threatening our future as a species.
 The question is what to do about it.
 With the technology currently available, it just does not seem to make any sense to make a mass move to bio-fuels.
 And even if a technology was devised today that could turn biomass into alcohol with no energy consumption to do so, there have been studies that show it may be MORE harmful to the planet when one considers the amount of land and water that would be required.